Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 that one may be taken. (i.e. no Dashing and then Moving in the same Round).

-The **Rush** Action, instead, consumes an Action slot, and can be performed on the same turn as the other Move Actions.

 ### Move

 As a Free Action, move one Range Band closer or further away from a